When Should You Put a Christmas Cactus in the Dark?

 Time of the Year

 The ideal time to start the dark treatment for your Christmas cactus is between mid-September to early October.
-This timing aligns with the plant’s natural blooming cycle, setting it up for a festive show during the holiday season – this being the BEST time.
+This timing aligns with the natural blooming cycle of the plant.

 Duration: A Six-Week Sabbatical

 Your Christmas cactus will need about six weeks of this dark treatment to induce blooming.
-That equates to 42 days of uninterrupted darkness, a crucial period for the plant to produce the hormones needed for flowering – making the plant produce buds and then blooming.
+That equates to 42 days of uninterrupted darkness, a crucial period for the plant to produce the hormones needed for flowering, which causes the plant to produce buds and then bloom.

 Daily Timing: Evening to Morning

 For each of these days, aim to give the cactus 12-14 hours of total darkness.
-Starting at around 6 p.m. or 7 p.m. each evening can be effective.
+Begin it at around 6 p.m. or 7 p.m. each evening can be effective.
 Continue the darkness until about 6 a.m. or 8 a.m. the following morning.

 Note: Ensure that the room is completely dark; even a small amount of light can disrupt the process.